Labor Day weekend is an exciting time for most anglers.

 Unfortunately, nearly 20 percent of all boating accidents in California occur on holidays.
 Surprisingly, 80 percent of all boating fatality victims would have survived if they had been wearing a life jacket.

-Once an accident occurs, it is often too difficult, and usually too late, to don a life jacket.
-Imagine trying to put on a seatbelt while in the middle of a crash!
-Once you’re ejected from the boat, there’s no guarantee that you will be conscious when your body comes to rest in the water.
+Once an accident occurs, it is often too difficult, and usually too late, to put on a life jacket.
+Imagine trying to put a seatbelt on while in the middle of a crash!
+Once you’re ejected from the boat there’s no guarantee that you will be conscious when your body comes to rest in the water.

 New Melones Lake

-Catfishing is really good for anglers fishing at night with sardines or anchovies.
+Catfishing is good for anglers fishing at night with sardines or anchovies.